 We are excited to introduce a new type of Spotlight publication in which we ask two or more experts, policy makers, artists, religious leaders, or concerned citizens to weigh in on important issues that receive a lot of attention in the news media and public opinion.
 We aim to offer fresh and incisive perspectives and varying viewpoints from a diverse range of contributors to provide our readers new insights into highly visible, controversial, and debated topics.

-Part One - Dorian Kantor on the 9th Circuit Court's decision Washington v.
+<link news-list e washington-v-trump external-link>Part One - Dorian Kantor on the 9th Circuit Court's decision Washington v.
 Trump

 President Donald Trump’s chaotic and disastrous Muslim travel ban is making Americans less safe.
 No American has ever been killed in a terrorist attack in the United States by a national from any of the seven banned countries.
 The Trump administration’s repeated fabrications of security threats to Americans posed by immigrants and refugees only underscores that the real motivation for this ban is anti-Muslim bigotry.
 That sentiment is making it easier for ISIS and other terrorist groups to portray the United States and the West as at war with Islam, fueling their recruiting and radicalization efforts.